 Material handling necessitates a physically fit person who can carry and handle big things all day.
-This question will give a decent sense of the employee’s ability to carry and raise weight.
+This question will give a decent sense of the employee’s ability to carry and raise the weight.
 What the interviewer is looking for here is the physical strength and stamina and the ability to lift and carry heavy loads.

 14. What Is Your Working Speed?

-“I’m so used working in a fast-paced workplace and can keep up with the workload.
+“I’m so used to working in a fast-paced workplace and can keep up with the workload.
 I can also cope well with stress and work swiftly and efficiently without compromising quality.”

 15. What Would You Do If You Witnessed A Coworker Performing Task Unsafely?

 It’s normal for staff to become sidetracked in a warehouse and fail to follow safety rules.
 When a fellow employee is doing something harmful, a good material handler will be able to spot it and stop them without delay.
-The desire to correct unsafe conduct, the capacity to stay focused on the job, and a commitment to safety are all qualities that the interviewer looks for.
+The desire to correct unsafe conduct, the capacity to stay focused on the job and a commitment to safety are all qualities that the interviewer looks for.

 16. What Would You Do If You Witnessed A Fight Between Two Coworkers?